hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 ```

 #### Reslience testing
-Script should not cause a member to die; it it does, the test will receive a failure.
+Script should not cause a member to die; it it does, the test will be aborted with a failure.
 Scripts can be used for a lot of purposes.
 One could read out some data, modify internal behavior of the Hazelcast cluster.
-It can for example be used to deliberately cause problems in the system.
-Perhaps one could close some connections, consume all CPU cycles, use most of the memory so that the member is almost running into an OOME.
+It can for example be used to deliberately cause problems that should not lead to dying members.
+Perhaps one could close some connections, consume most CPU cycles, use most of the memory so that the member is almost running into an OOME.

-By default the coordinator-remote script
 ### Tags
 Tags are the last piece of the puzzel.
 A tag is somethign that can be to an agent, worker or test.
 For example the following tags could be defined on agents:
 ```